nixn/pdns-etcd3/doc/ETCD-structure.md

 ### Structure

-The DNS data is a logically hierarchical (by domain) collection of resource record entries ("normal") and optional entries for default values ("defaults") and "options" (affecting value interpretations).
+The DNS data is a logically hierarchical (by domain) collection of resource record entries ("normal") and optional entries for default field values ("defaults") and "options" (affecting value interpretations).

 * `<prefix>` is the global prefix from configuration (see [README](../README.md)).
 All entry keys for pdns-etcd3 must begin with that `<prefix>`, otherwise they are ignored.
 The following sections do not mention `<prefix>` any more, but it always must go first.

 * "Zones" are defined by domains having a `SOA` record.
 The zone domain is used for automatic appending to unqualified domain names beneath it.
-These entries (beneath a zone) are served with the 'authoritative answer' bit (AA) set.<br>
+The entries beneath a zone are served with the 'authoritative answer' bit (AA) set.<br>
 (TODO `non-auth` option)

 * Defaults and options are valid for their level and all levels beneath